Thomas Livingstone, 1st Viscount Teviot

-Thomas Livingstone, 1st Viscount Teviot (c.
+Lieutenant-General Thomas Livingstone, 1st Viscount Teviot (c.
 1651 – 14 January 1711) was a Dutch-born army officer who spent his career in the service of William of Orange.

-Following the 1688 Glorious Revolution, he was deputy to Hugh Mackay during the Jacobite rising of 1689 in Scotland.
-He later succeeded Mackay in November 1690 as Commander-in-Chief, Scotland, a position he retained until 1696, shortly before the end of the Nine Years' War in 1697.

-Promoted Lieutenant-General in 1703, he retired from military service in 1704 and died in London on 14 January 1711.
+Following the 1688 Glorious Revolution, he served as deputy to Hugh Mackay during the Jacobite rising of 1689 in Scotland.
+He later succeeded Mackay in November 1690 as Commander-in-Chief, Scottish Army, a position he retained until 1696, shortly before the end of the Nine Years' War in 1697.
+Promoted to lieutenant general in 1703, he retired from military service in 1704 and died in London on 14 January 1711.